36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 16. Go Hiking at Manoa Falls

-Manoa Falls is an easily accessible, 150-foot-tall waterfall, located 5 miles northeast of downtown Honolulu in the lush Manoa Valley.
+Manoa Falls is one of the most popular short day trips from Honolulu.
+The 150-foot-tall waterfall is easily accessible, located 5 miles northeast of downtown Honolulu in the lush Manoa Valley.

-The Manoa Falls Trail is one of the best waterfall hikes on Oahu!
+The Manoa Falls Trail is another popular Honolulu hiking trail and, one of the best waterfall hikes on Oahu.

 If you’re looking for a gorgeous and iconic destination in Honolulu, this waterfall is your must-go-to place.
 Famous movies like “Jurassic Park” and “The Hunger Games: Catching Fire” have scenes filmed in this area.